 Girls and parents are encouraged to schedule appointments with members of the College Guidance Office.
-Students may also discuss their college selection process with their academic advisors, who serve as additional resources.
+Students may also discuss their college selection process with their academic advisor, who serves as an additional resource.

 Recommended Resource Guides and Handbooks